m3cortez/cse15l-lab-reports/lab2.md

 In this request the same methods are called.
 We `getPath` is used to get `/add-message`, then use the `equals` method to check that the path is valid, then the `getQuery` to get `?s=Hello!!!`, then using the split method to our parameters `s` and `Hello!!!`.
 We use again the `equals` method to check that our paramter `s` is the valid paramter.

-The in the String Server code`getPath` method takes returns the path, which can be `/` or `/add-message` in this case.
+Then in the String Server code`getPath` method takes returns the path, which can be `/` or `/add-message` in this case.
 The   `getQuery` method returns the query which in this case is `?s=Hello!!!`.
 From our 3 fields our line field is updated again to give us 2, our `word` field is updated to `Hello!!!`, then our `str` field is updated to
 `1.
 Hello World!
 2. Hello!!!`